DIY Expat Living: Realists Wanted

-Self-made expatriates are adventurous.
-But their loved ones may not agree with this attitude.
+Self-made expatriates are adventurous, but their loved ones may not understand what drives them to pack up their lives and set off into the unknown.
 When the self-made expats-to-be have finally made the decision to move abroad, they are often confronted with skeptical or flat-out negative reactions from their friends and family.

-Mathieu, a thirty-something professional forester from Canada, wanted to move to Sweden, but his plan was met with a lot of criticism at home.
+Mathieu (34), a professional forester from Canada, wanted to move to Sweden, but his plan was met with a lot of criticism at home.
 It took him a while to convince his family that he had not made the decision on a whim and that he had not been blinded by imaginary visions of beautiful Swedish women, midsummer night festivities, and picturesque lakes.

 From Fiction to Fact